Demonstrate (song): Music video

 The official music video for "Demonstrate" was directed by Jason Beattie.
-The video was shot on August 13, 2012 inside a mansion in Beverly Hills when speaking concept of the video JoJo states "it plays on the line -I live in this fantasy where everything is amplified- so this is kind of my own personal twisted fantasy, where the colors are more vivid, everything is more sensual, sexy and kind of a little wild".
+The video was shot on August 13, 2012 inside a mansion in Beverly Hills.
+When speaking concept of the video, JoJo stated: "This is kind of my own personal twisted fantasy, where the colors are more vivid, everything is more sensual, sexy and kind of a little wild".
 In certain scenes in the video JoJo can be seen swinging on a giant chandelier.
-In a recent interview with TheYoungFolks.com when asked about whether the video will be released JoJo states " I have no idea what [Blackground Records] plans to do with that video; I’m not in control of that.
-My thought is probably not.
-I’m pretty sure they owe some people some money on that actually.".
-The video was never released.
+The video was never officially released, and JoJo stated a few months after the video was filmed that it was unlikely to be released, explaining: "I have no idea what [Blackground Records] plans to do with that video; I’m not in control of that. [...]
+I’m pretty sure they owe some people some money on that actually."